Fosdem 2020 Distributions Devroom Submission

-Each distribution is responsible for building, testing, and releasing software as well as managing the lifecycle of each application in the collection.
+Every distribution is responsible for building, testing, and releasing software as well as managing the lifecycle of each application in the collection.
 Additionally, distributions do very important work in ensuring that various versions of upstream software work well together and can co-exist.
 Distributions are also, often responsible, for “de-vendoring” upstream software so that security fixes can be applied more quickly.

 Why does it fit FOSDEM?:

-Far from being just something cared about by “the old guard,” distribution developers and maintainers are widely represented at FOSDEM.
+Far from from being just something cared about by “the old guard,” distribution developers and maintainers are widely represented at FOSDEM.
 Many attendees are involved (in one form or another) in the distribution space, and would benefit both as a speaker or in the audience of the devroom.
 Additionally, as the OpenSource community grows, many FOSDEM attendees don’t realize how much of what they rely on is provided by distributions.
 This is not a platform for debate about the merits of distribution A vs B as much as a statement about why picking a distribution remains a critical success factor for many applications.

 The talks are only part of the story, since many folks are interested in the distributions space it’s not uncommon to start a piece of software or feature request only to find that the principal authors (or commentors) are all in the room.
 Building in a dedicated space for this augments the fantastic hallway track at FOSDEM.